FishCenSV2/fishCenSV2/README.md

 After doing all the drawing to the frame we push it onto the UDP frame queue and notify the condition variable.
 Finally, we check if the user hits any key in the OpenCV window to end the program.
 This covers it for the `main.cpp` file.

 ## Appendix
-This Appendix is not meant to be a complete tutorial on each of these C++ features but good enough description on them.
+This appendix is not meant to be a complete tutorial on each of these C++ features but a good enough description on them.
 If you would like to read more on them then I highly recommend Scott Meyers' Effective Modern C++.

 ### Constexpr
+---
 The keyword `constexpr` defines a value that can be evaluated at compile time.
 It is similar to a `#define` but more powerful.

 ```cpp